Modern Greek Studies Association

 Karen Van Dyck, Kimon A. Doukas Professor of Modern Greek Language and Literature (Classics, IRWAG)

-Stathis Gourgouris, Professor of Classics, English, and Comparative Literature & Society; Acting Director of the Program in Hellenic Studies
+Stathis Gourgouris, Professor of Classics, English, and Comparative Literature & Society; Director of the Program in Hellenic Studies

 Dimitrios Antoniou, Lecturer in Modern Greek in the Department of Classics